MarcelGarus/server/blog/XXXX-XX-XX-sonifying-corona.md

 Luckily, there are several steps you can take to protect yourself and others: You can get vaccinated, wear a mask, avoid large groups of people, regularly ventilate when you're indoors with others, etc.
 Some of those measures are easier to follow than others – for example, getting vaccinated is a one-off action, but remembering to open the window every few minutes is a lot harder if you're also concentrating on something else, such as working or studying together with others.

-In the context of the Sonic Thinking and the Neurodesign lectures at our university, I developed an app that continuously evaluates the current situation with regards to the infection risk and sonifies that risk.
+In the context of the Sonic Thinking and the Neurodesign lectures at our university, I developed an app that continuously evaluates the current situation with regards to the infection risk and turns the risk into sound.

 ![architecture](...)

+--snip--

 The app takes three inputs: the incidence rate in the area, the number of people nearby, and the CO2 level.
 You can adjust each of these inputs manually using a slider, or you can check the box on the left to make the app automatically try to choose an appropriate value.